SSpeights/PowerShellGuide/configure-your-powershellenvironment.md

 ## Persisting Resources

 It is possible to do useful stuff like setting the default home directory or not so useful stuff like setting the background color of your PS-console, but PowerShell profiles most useful feature is allowing you to store resources that you need to reuse on a regular basis and not just for your machine but also for all hosts that you need to manage.
 The following are some links that show, which resources can go into a profile and how to persist them.

 **Achtung:** As of Powershell 3.0 you don't have to load PS-Modules into your profile to manage them.
 After installed, modules are available at every session.
-That being said, it still makes sense to add variables, console configurations, special, state-based prompts and to load functions to your profile that you wish to have in your PS-environment.
+That being said, it still makes sense to add variables, console configurations, and special, state-based prompts to your profile that you wish to have in your PS-environment.